 It has been five years since the financial crisis, but we all remember its darkest days.
 Credit dried up.
 The stock market cratered.
 Historic institutions like Lehman Brothers and Merrill Lynch were wiped out.
-There were legitimate fears that the dominos of our financial system would never stop falling and that we were heading into another Great Depression.
+There were legitimate fears that our economy was tumbling over a cliff and that we were heading into another Great Depression.

 We averted that grim outcome, but the damage was staggering.
 A recent report by the Federal Reserve Bank of Dallas estimated that the financial crisis cost us upward of 14 trillion dollars- trillion, with a t.
 That's \$120,000 for every American household-more than two years' worth of income for the average family.
 Billions of dollars in retirement savings disappeared.
 Millions of workers lost their jobs and their sense of financial security.
 Entire communities were devastated.
-And a Census Bureau study that came out just a couple weeks ago shows that homeownership rates declined by 15 percent for families with young children.
+And a Census Bureau study that came out just a couple months ago shows that homeownership rates declined by 15 percent for families with young children.
 The Crash of 2008 changed lives forever.